Santiago Aranguri

 CV

-I am a PhD student at New York University working on Mechanistic Interpretability.
+I am a fourth-year PhD student at New York University.
 My previous research in the PhD was on scaling laws and phase transitions of diffusion models and neural networks with Eric Vanden-Eijnden and Arthur Jacot.
 I obtained my B.S. in Mathematics at Stanford University, where I worked on interacting particle systems with Amir Dembo

 Publications